Lord Dunmore fled to Gwynn's Island in 1776, before finally abandoning Virginia

 The fleet stayed in the Chesapeake Bay for a month.
 An effort to land at St. George's Island, on the Potomac River in Maryland, was blocked twice.
 It became clear that Dunmore was unable to seize and control enough land to establish a safe base in Virginia.
 Cannon had finally been placed on the banks of the Elizabeth River, and later in 1776 Fort Nelson would be completed on Windmill Point (now occupied by the Portsmouth Naval Hospital).
 There was no possibility of Dunmore returning and rebuilding Norfolk, which had been a Loyalist stronghold and effective staging area for recapturing the rebellious colony.

 Gwynn's Island is the last place where a royal governor set foot on Virginia soil.
-Lord Dunmore was defeated there and forced to flee, never to return.

 Remains of the British earthworks on the island, named Fort Hamond after the senior British naval officer, survived for almost two centuries.
-They were mostly destroyed in two phases, during construction of the Coast Guard Station in the 1960's and an adjacent marina in the 1980's.11
+They were mostly destroyed in two phases, during construction of the Coast Guard Station in the 1960's and an adjacent marina in the 1980's.12

 the Route 223 bridge crosses the Narrows from Cricket Hill to Gwynn's Island